ehsanasgari/DiTaxa/README.md

 <h1>Installation</h1>

-For the detailed installation using conda virtual environment please refer to the <a href='https://github.com/ehsanasgari/DiTaxa/tree/master/installations'> installation guideline </a>.
+For the detailed installation using conda virtual environment and test with the working example please refer to the <a href='https://github.com/ehsanasgari/DiTaxa/tree/master/installations'> installation guideline </a>.

 <h1> User Manual </h1>